-At Apollo Health, our chiropractic care services cover all these areas and more.
+At Apollo Health Centers, our chiropractic care services cover all these areas and more.
 One related area that speaks to the all-encompassing nature of our expertise when it comes to care for your spine?
 The recommendations we can offer for altering your diet to make it more spine-friendly.
 Diet and exercise are both big parts of a healthy spine and nervous system – here are three vitamins and minerals that you should promote in your diet.

 Magnesium is a mineral that plays a big role in the way various muscles, including in your spine, contract and relax on a daily basis.
 On top of this, it’s used to help maintain bone density and strong muscle mass, two areas that directly impact the spine.
 Finally, magnesium is known as one of the minerals that aids the body in processing protein when it’s consumed.

 What are some healthy foods that contain strong levels of magnesium?
 A few good options:

 - Fruits: Kiwi, bananas and avocados are all stuffed with magnesium.

 - Veggies: Spinach, kale, broccoli and other leafy greens are positive providers of several good minerals, including magnesium.

 - Whole grains: Brown rice, whole wheat bread and others contain lots of magnesium.

 - Seeds: Sunflower seeds, sesame seeds and even flax seeds do wonders.

 - Beans: Chickpeas, black beans and pinto beans all have great magnesium content.